GowthamSethu/Dynamic-Retail-Dashboard/README.md

+Overview
+The Retail Dashboard in Excel is an interactive data visualization tool designed to analyze retail sales performance.
+It integrates Power Query, Pivot Tables, and Dynamic Charts to provide key insights into sales, profitability, orders, and market trends.
+This dashboard enables data-driven decision-making for businesses looking to optimize operations and increase efficiency.

+Features:
+Automated Data Processing using Power Query

+KPI Dashboard with key business metrics

+Interactive Charts & Visualizations for in-depth analysis

+Sales & Profitability Insights across different segments and categories

+Geographic Sales Analysis by country and region

+Datasets Used
-Orders Table
+1. Orders Table
 Contains transactional details, including product, customer, and financial metrics.

 **Sample Data:**